SNN-SC: A Spiking Semantic Communication Framework for Collaborative Intelligence: Experiments and Results

-On the other hand, we train SC$_{\mathrm{SNN}}$ and SC$_{\mathrm{CNN}}$ on BEC with bit erasure rates (i.e., P$_{e}$ = 0.15 and 0.25) and different bandwidths (i.e., ${n}$ = 4 and 8) in Fig. \ref{fig:4}(c) and Fig. \ref{fig:4}(d).
-The channel properties of BEC are different from those of BSC, the erased bit is randomly set to 0 or 1 before decoding at the receiver.
+On the other hand, two groups of models are trained under different bandwidths (i.e., ${T}$ = 8 and 4) on BEC, and the bit erasure rates of training are randomly sampled from [0, 0.3].
+The test performance is shown in Fig. \ref{fig:4}(c) and Fig. \ref{fig:4}(d).
+Since the channel properties of BEC are different from those of BSC, the erased bit is randomly set to 0 or 1 before decoding at the receiver.
 Therefore, only half of the bits that are erased will be flipped.
 In this case, when the erasure rate of BEC is the same as the bit error rate of BSC, BEC has less impact on the bit sequence than BSC.
-In the figures, SC$_{\mathrm{SNN}}$ and SC$_{\mathrm{CNN}}$ are tested on a wider range of bit erasure rates (i.e., 0-0.6), and the performance degrades significantly only when the bit erasure rate is greater than 0.3.
-Anyway, we can get a similar conclusion that SC$_{\mathrm{SNN}}$ has close classification accuracy to SC$_{\mathrm{CNN}}$ at low bit erasure rates, while SC$_{\mathrm{SNN}}$ has much better performance than SC$_{\mathrm{CNN}}$ at high bit erasure rates, and the performance of both is better than the traditional separate coding method JPEG+Conv.
+In the figures, all the models are tested on a wider range of bit erasure rates (i.e., 0-0.6), and the performance degrades significantly only when the bit erasure rate is greater than 0.3.
+Overall, similar results can be observed, the performance of SNN-SC is close to CNN-Uni and CNN-NonUni at low bit erasure rates, and much better at high bit erasure rates.
+Moreover, SNN-SC consistently outperforms CNN-Bern and JPEG+Conv.

+To demonstrate the compression capability of SNN-SC, Table \ref{tab:4} shows the required bandwidth and the compression ratios of SNN-SC and JPEG+Conv, when transmitting ResNet50 features.
+The dimension of the original feature is (2048, 4, 4), and each element is a 32-bit floating point number.
+The compression ratio compares the number of bits contained in the original feature and the number of transmitted bits.
+It can be seen that when T = 8 and 4, the compression ratios of SNN-SC for features are 256$\times$ and 512$\times$, respectively, which are much higher than the compression ratios of JPEG+Conv.
+Therefore, compared with directly transmitting the original features or using the JPEG+Conv scheme, the proposed SNN-SC dramatically reduces the required bandwidth resources during transmission.